lel4866/ReadFredTreasuryRates.py/README.md

 Returns an annualized dividend yield for the S&P500 for the requested date

 # Programming comments:
+I use asserts to check for invalid arguments to functions rather than raising exeptions because I consider invalid arguments a programming error.
+I raise exceptions (mostly ValueExceptions) for things like data problems

 If you want to run without taking the time to check for valid parameter values, that is, turn off asserts, use: python -cO main.py